Special Programs and Activities

 Exploratory Learning Week

-At the end of the first semester, Park’s Middle School students participate in Exploratory Learning Week.
+At the end of the second trimester, Park’s Middle School students participate in Exploratory Learning Week.
 Faculty, parents, and administrators lead week-long classes and workshops that offer students an opportunity to explore interesting topics, learn new skills, and engage in a range of activities that differ from our regular academic program.
 Students choose from nearly 50 offerings and the week concludes with a theatrical production by the eighth grade production class.

 The following is a sampling of previous topics: Winter Camping in West Virginia, Street Art and Advocacy, Write a Play for Center Stage, Edible Art, 3-D Printing and CAD, Hack Your Teddy Bear, Wood and Metalworking, Futsal, Nature Photography, and My Money, My Future.